Nijat-Hamid/Debloatfy-Android_App_Debloater/README.md

 # Step 1 - Access Developer Mode
   Navigate to Settings > About Phone.
 Locate the Build Number and tap it 7 times.
 You'll see a message confirming "Developer options enabled"

-# Step 2 - Enable USB Debugging:
+# Step 2 - Enable USB Debugging
   Go back to Settings and find the new Developer options menu.
 Toggle on "USB debugging".
 Accept the security prompt when it appears

-# Step 3 - Connect Your Device:
+# Step 3 - Connect Your Device
   Use a USB cable to connect your Android device to your MacOS device.
 Ensure your device is unlocked

-# Step 4 - Grant Permissions:
+# Step 4 - Grant Permissions
   When prompted on your Android device, check "Always allow from this computer"

-# Step 5 - Ready to Use:
+# Step 5 - Ready to Use
   Debloatfy will detect your device and you can begin managing it
 ```